nogibjj/kim_seijung_project11_databricks_pipeline/README.md

 #### Author: Seijung Kim (sk591)

 ## Project Overview
 This project demonstrates how to create a Databricks Pipeline to manage and analyze music streaming data effectively.
-The dataset includes information about songs, artists, playlists, and streaming statistics across platforms like Spotify, Apple Music, Deezer, and Shazam.
+The dataset contains information about passengers aboard the Titanic, including personal details such as age, sex, and passenger class, along with their survival status.
+It is commonly used in data science for practice, providing insights into factors that might influence survival rates..
 It supports basic CRUD (Create, Read, Update, Delete) operations using PySpark DataFrames, enabling efficient data processing for large datasets.

 ## Requirements/Deliverables
 * Create a data pipeline using Databricks